vallode/smol/README.md

 A stupid simple URL shortner

-Currently in supper rough draft form, trying to learn SQL and Flask for this
+Currently in a beta format, links will be wiped but is reliable enough to use.